Holtenau: Religion

 Prior to the construction of a church in Holtenau, the majority of residents were parishioners of the church in Dänischenhagen, which had been built around 1250.
 Most were buried in the cemetery there until the construction of a church and cemetery in Holtenau itself in 1897.
-The church was founded as an independent evangelical lutheran church and named Dankeskirche (English: Thank You Church) as an expression of gratitude for the recent construction of the Kiel Canal.
+The church was founded as an independent evangelical lutheran church and named Dankeskirche ('Thanksgiving Church') as an expression of gratitude for the recent construction of the Kiel Canal.
 The tower was originally 52 metres tall but was shortened to 26 metres when the airbase was built.

 The cemetery in Holtenau was consecrated on 28 November 1899 by Pastor Wilhelm Julius Hellwag.
 It has since been expanded and now occupies an area of 3.7 hectares.
 There is a series of memorials to those who fought and died in the first and second world wars.

 Today the Danish Church in Southern Schleswig has a congregation in the community.
 Holtenau is also part of the Roman Catholic parish of Kiel-Nord, which was founded at the time the district was incorporated into Kiel in 1922.
 The parish's St Elisabeth Church was built in 1958.
 Owing to a decline in attendance the church was deconsecrated by the diocese of Hamburg in 2003.
 Its facilities were converted into an architect's office in 2006.